-- ~ Green infrastructure development proposals which maintain, improve or extend the parish's green infrastructure resource and network will be supported particularly those mentioned above - ~ Footpath and bridleway network proposals should seek to extend the routes for walkers, cyclists and horse riders to access the village and countryside network and accommodate people of all ages including those with push-chairs and wheel-chairs.
+- ~ Green infrastructure development proposals which maintain, improve or extend the parish's green infrastructure resource and network will be supported. - ~ Footpath and bridleway network proposals should seek to extend the routes for walkers, cyclists and horse riders to access the village and countryside network and accommodate people of all ages including those with push-chairs and wheel-chairs.